mythril-forge/orizon-game-setting/chp00-welcome.md

 The estate itself is four acres wide, and has a main house, a guest house, a windmill, and two storage sheds.
 One of the predominant features on this isle is a large, self-generating freshwater lake housing a supple fishery.
 The source of the water is a crystal at the bottom of the lake that spouts water indefinitely.

+> #### Mind for Business
+> Every two weeks, a cargo-airship comes by to pick up fresh produce and drop off supply shipments.
+> Miss Longriver often takes these opportunities to partake in business dealings within various cities.
+> These business dealings are how Mabel established a stable lifestyle for the residents of the estate.

 <img src='./images/home-estate.jpg' width='100%' />